invoice-creator/invoiced/README.md

 );
 ```

- Finally, give our action creators to the react-redux connect function as the second argument to each component that uses the connect function, and the connection will be made.
+ Finally, give the action creators to the react-redux connect function as the second argument to each component that uses the connect function, and the connection will be made.
 In client/src/components/Invoice.jsx:

 ```
 import * as actionCreators from '../action_creators';